Innovations in resource sharing, controlled digital lending and more

 In a recent Choice webinar, a librarian and two product experts spoke about today’s innovative tools for needs like course resource management, resource sharing, controlled digital lending (CDL) – and went into depth about how libraries are using these tools to provide their users with better service.

-Greg Argo, Associate Director for Access & Digital Services at the University of St. Thomas in St. Paul, Minnesota, kicked off the webinar by sharing how his library is benefitting from Ex Libris products like Alma, Rapido, Leganto and Primo in variety of ways.
+Greg Argo, Associate Director for Access & Digital Services at the University of St. Thomas in St. Paul, Minnesota, kicked off the webinar by sharing how his library is benefitting from Ex Libris products like Alma library management system, Rapido, Leganto resource list management system and Primo library discovery service in variety of ways.
 According to Argo, these solutions help him collaborate across physical distances, increase delivery speed, collaborate with faculty on course-delivery processes, and embrace open systems.

 “Let’s say a student has $60 in their pocket,” Argo said.
 “They’ll either buy a textbook or a new pair of pants.
 If we’re able to offer that text digitally – for example, through the Leganto reading list, which is free of charge to students – the student will still be able to engage with the content while also wearing their new pair of pants.”